MeAkash77/CD-Pipeline-using-AWS/README.md

 ## Introduction
 This pattern defines a re-usable CI/CD pipeline written using [AWS CDK v2 (CDK)](https://aws.amazon.com/cdk/).
 The pipeline includes tests to validate the security of your 3rd party libraries and ensures expedited as well as automated release in desired environments.
 You can increase the overall security of your applications by putting them through a validation process.

-Automating your software build and release process allows for repeatable builds and to rapidly deliver new features to your users.
-This sort of automation allows you to quickly and easily test each code change and to catch and fix bugs, before releasing your software.
-You can ensure the quality of your application or infrastructure code by running each change through your staging and release process.
-Continuous integration (CI) and continuous delivery (CD) embody a culture, set of operating principles, and collection of practices that enable application development teams to deliver code changes more frequently and reliably.
-The implementation is also known as the CI/CD pipeline.

-The intent of this pattern is to accelerate your use of CI/CD pipelines to deploy your code while ensuring the resources you deploy adhere to DevOps best practices.
-After implementing the sample code, you get an [AWS CodePipeline](https://aws.amazon.com/codepipeline/) with linting, testing, security check, deployment and post-deployment process.

-### Target technology stack

-AWS CodePipeline allows you to model the different stages of your software release process using the console interface, the AWS CLI, AWS CloudFormation, or the AWS SDKs.
-This guide demonstrates the implementation of CodePipeline and its components using AWS CDK.
-In addition to construct libraries, CDK includes a toolkit (the CLI command cdk), which is the primary tool for interacting with your CDK app.
-Among other functions, the toolkit provides the ability to convert one or more stacks to CloudFormation templates and deploy them to an AWS account.

-In this example, the following types of resources are generated, after executing the CDK code.

 * CodePipeline

 AWS CodePipeline is a continuous integration and continuous delivery (CI/CD) service.
 The service itself is made of different stages, that can be made of different AWS services like [AWS CodeBuild](https://aws.amazon.com/codebuild/) or [AWS CodeDeploy](https://aws.amazon.com/codedeploy/).
 This extensibility allows AWS CodePipeline to run tasks like compiling or packaging your application code and deploying the generated artifact to a fleet of EC2 instances.
 To trigger a pipeline you can choose from different options like reacting to code changes made to a AWS CodeCommit repository.
 AWS CodePipeline deploys the code to various environments such as development, quality assurance and production.
 To promote the code from one environment to another, e.g. QA/Test to Prod, we recommend you define an approval pattern, either manual or automated, that fits your organization's controls.
 You can find more information in this [AWS user guide documentation](https://docs.aws.amazon.com/codepipeline/latest/userguide/welcome.html) on AWS CodePipeline.